 Why did Bro.
 Branham say it was carried in newspapers all over the country?

-After gaining popularity in the mid-1940s, and sharing the story during some of his sermons, a man in Canada told Bro.
-Branham he had personally read about the story of the 1933 baptisms in a Canadian newspaper.
+After gaining popularity in the mid-1940s and sharing the baptismal story during some of his sermons, a man in Canada told Bro.
+Branham he had personally read about the 1933 baptismal story in a Canadian newspaper.
 This man lied to Bro.
 Branham.
 Bro.
 Branham believed him and repeated the man’s lie publicly many times.

 Judge a ministry by its fruits

 Bro.
 Branham’s used the story to state that something supernatural occurred early in his ministry as a means to explain what he believed he had been called for.
 The experience was primarily a sign to him personally.
 God telling a minister his calling is personal.
 For the rest of us, it just lets us plainly know what the minister is claiming to be.
 For us, it is just a claim.
 It is not proof of a claim.
 Anybody could make up any story and claim to be anything.
 We cannot judge a minster by the story he tells concerning his calling and purpose.
 We must judge his calling by the fruit of his ministry.